hegdepavankumar/counter-app-using-javascript/README.md

 # Need Help:

 If you have issues while coding this, you can download the source code by clicking on the download button below.
-Also, do leave your suggestions and feedback in the comments below.
+Also, do leave your suggestions and feedback in the Issue section.